Illinois Alternative Teacher Certification

 Types of Alternative Teaching Licenses in Illinois

-Unlike most other states, Illinois only recognizes one main pathway to alternative teacher licensure in core content areas, which is discussed above.
-For those wishing to teach career and technical education subjects, however, there is a provisional pathway, which you can read more about below.
+Illinois recognizes one main pathway to alternative teacher licensure in core content areas.
+For those wishing to teach career and technical education subjects, however, there is a separate provisional pathway.
+You can read more about these options below

 Provisional Career and Technical Education License